v1peeer/discord-bot/README.md

 # discord bot
-simple discord bot for tickets, economy and more
+simple discord bot for tickets, economy etc.

 ## how to use
 1. install python3